wabei/HSC-miner/README.md

 # TRC-miner
 Thank you for so much concern!
-If want NBE coin Miner-machine, you can send e-mail to us for you request!
+If want TRC coin Miner-machine, you can send e-mail to us for you request!
 E-mail:service@bitwa.org